chromeos/adhd/cras/include/README.md

     *   Ash also sometimes references enum values defined in `cras_types.h` when dealing with D-Bus messages.
 Compatibility for those should be maintained too.
-*   LaCrOS: A newer LaCrOS, compiled with newer headers (in the future) may be running on the system.
-    LaCrOS uses `libcras.so` through `static inline libcras_*` functions.
-    As a result, the ABI of `struct libcras` must be backwards compatible:
-    *a client built with a newer `cras_client.h` should be able to use an older `libcras.so`*.
 *   crosvm: uses in-tree CRAS headers.
 Similar to Chrome (ash), we cannot use Cq-Depend to make atomic API changes, but instead an upgrade window must be maintained when changing public APIs, because crosvm code are landed